manvirag/tech_learning_tinkering/hld/problems/live_stream/readme.md

 - Cool Now cient computer, espn have row audio and video stream.
 - It does not send raw frames + raw audio → too huge, inefficient for network
-- It sends encoded + packetized data over protocol RTMP Protocol: RTMP (Real Time Messaging Protocol) Encoding ( made on top of TCP, not using UDP since not reliable )
+- It sends encoded + packetized data over protocol RTMP Protocol: RTMP (Real Time Messaging Protocol) Encoding ( made on top of TCP, not using UDP since not reliable ) .
+RTMP is similar to WebSocket in connection model: persistent, real-time, low-latency.
+But it’s specialized for live media and uses its own binary format.
+While hls/dash is https for each chunk.
 - espn server, compress and encode both data and make in FLV ( flash video ) format , having other flag -> after that it send via rtmp in chunks of size 128b over network.